jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 ### Step 2: Define Buffer Parameters in the Analysis Tab

-You can access create buffers and other operations for geospatial analysis in the analysis tab of the Map View Classic.
+You can access create buffers and other operations for geospatial analysis in the analysis tab of the Map Viewer.
 Begin by clicking on the analysis tab.

 <p align="center">
   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/main/Sections/Images/Figure%209.jpg">